pipermerriam/ethereum-accounting/README.md

 The primary unit of storage in accounting is the `Bank` struct which contains a single mapping from addresses to account balances at `Bank.accountBalances`.

+### Sending Funds

+You can use the `sendRobust` function to send funds in a manner that will work for either normal addresses or contract addresses that implement a fallback function.

+`sendRobust(address toAddress, uint value) public returns (bool)`

 ### Deposits and Withdrawls

 The following functions are *high* level account management functions that are